HexerMaster1929/HexHub/README.md

 V2 will be featuring: New Custom UI Library, New FP Games, Complete Exploit Re-Write, And Much More!!

-> Realease Date: Summer 2022
+> VS is Now Live!

 ## V1

-V1 is the current Newest Version Of HexHub, With daily Updates!
+~~V1 is the current Newest Version Of HexHub, With daily Updates!~~

+> V2 is Now Live!

 ## Legacy